-Abstract - In this research work oil spill detection techniques were used using Advance synthetic aperture radar images in Gulf of Mexico region.
-As we know oil spills become bigger issue in ocean water which effect marine species and animal's life.
-We know oil and sea water does not mix because oil is less dense than water and density of water depends on temperature and salinity.
-Ocean water density is about 1027 kg/m3.
-Main objective of doing this research is to compare algorithms to determines dark patches, bands and tracking of oil spills in given input radar images with less time consuming.
+ABSTRACT- In this research oil spill detection techniques were used using Advance synthetic aperture radar images in Gulf of Mexico region.
+Main objective of doing this research is to compare algorithms to determine dark patches, bands and tracking of oil spills in given input radar images with less time consuming.
 This research work helps to regular monitor oil spill area and region which help agencies for further process.
 After comparing algorithms morphological closing techniques act as good tools for oil spill detection and monitoring.
-Advance synthetic aperture radar image serves as a good sensor for surveying of oil spill.
-In conclusion, after comparing seven algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.
+Morphological algorithm uses two state (1) Proximity state that two objects are easier regard as a single object by a human being if those objects are close to each other.
+(2) Good continuation states that objects are easier regard as a single object if they can be continued from one to other.
+According to these principles criteria have been developed.